10 Best HVAC Companies in Los Altos Hills, CA

 Frequently Asked Questions About HVAC in Los Altos Hills, CA

-Typically, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what services are required.
-You should also call a technician if you notice any new issues, such as strange noises, leaks, or unusual smells.
+Generally, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what services are needed.
+You should also have an inspection if you notice any new issues, like unusual smells, leaks, or strange noises.
 If your home has ductwork, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are the spring and fall.
-Technicians are often less busy during these times, making it easier to get an appointment.
-This also helps get your system ready for the summer and winter, which is when it normally gets the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians tend to be less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
+Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any window or door leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
+For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 In Los Altos Hills, you'll probably want to explore units on the higher end of this range.
-For homes over 1,000 square feet, central air will usually be more effective than window units for cooling.
+For a house over 1,000 square feet, central air is likely to be more effective than window units for cooling.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Los Altos Hills, you might be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Los Altos Hills, you may be able to make do with a lower-capacity furnace.

-Your HVAC company might offer financing options via a third-party lender, or you might be able to obtain your own loan.
-It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.
+Your HVAC company might provide financing options through a third-party lender, or you might choose to obtain a loan on your own.
+It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.

 • Make sure your doors and windows are well-sealed and keep your attic well-ventilated.